mbokh/IFS-Research/README.md

 This software was developed in Python 3.7, but any reasonably close version should suffice.
 Additionally, it has dependencies on `opencv-python`, `matplotlib`, `numpy`, `scipy`, as well as their own dependencies

-In order to begin the processing, put the hyperspectral video (or a folder containing the frames) in the `Sources` folder.
+In order to begin the processing, put the hyperspectral video (or a folder containing the frames) in the `sources` folder.
 Then, open the script `mainExtractData.py` and edit this line: `video = VideoSource.VideoSource(filename="ENTER FILE NAME HERE", skip=0, end=-1, spectraStart=150, spectraEnd=1023)` to put in the name of the video file in the filename argument.
 In addition, specify the x range over which the spectral lines appear.
 These values do not have to particularly exact, they are simply used to isolate certain regions of the frames to look for either spectral lines or particles.

 Running this script will create a pickle file which contains all the useful information extracted from the video.
 Depending on how long / complex the video is, extraction could take over an hour, but it will print out its progress periodically.